Ultimate Book of Spells

 Ultimate Book of Spells is a Canadian children's animated television series produced by BKN International.
 It first premiered on YTV Channel for kids in Canada.

 Inspired by the popular Harry Potter book and movie series, the show presents a trio of "wizards-in-training" at an enchanted private school run by Miss Crystalgazer.
 Cassy is a junior witch, Gus is a half-elf/half-human junior wizard, and Verne is a promising "mortie", i.e. a non-magical human.
-With the guidance of the talking Ultimate Book of Spells (aka UBOS), the three have to battle the evil wizard Zarlak, who's trying to steal all of the world's spells.
+With the guidance of the talking Ultimate Book of Spells (aka U.B.O.S.), the three have to defeat the evil wizard Zarlak from escaping the center of the earth.